web-work-tools/minimal-mistakes/_posts/2019-07-13-contributors-quickstart.md

 ---
-title: Contributors Quickstart (A Gentle Introduction to GitHub)
+title: "Contributors Quickstart (A Gentle Introduction to GitHub)"
-excerpt: "Get started with the 'Edit this Page' button: revise content, add a few links, or submit a blog-post."
+excerpt: "Learn how to revise/add content to a page, or submit your first blog-post via web-browser."
 header:
   image: /assets/images/contributors-quickstart-header.png
   teaser: /assets/images/contributors-quickstart-teaser.png